thothom/thothom.com/docs/overview/connections.md

 :::caution

-_Symb_ doesn't have a connection class to be imported by the user!
+_Thoth_ doesn't have a connection class to be imported by the user!

 The `Connection` will **ALWAYS** be exported by the plugin!